Code-Institute-Submissions/Prickly/README.md

 ## Scope Plane
-- MVP - Minimal Viable Product, additionally, what features are planned for this website
+- Minimal Viable Product for this project is an e-commerce site with at least following features:
+    - Authorization
+    - Payment system
+    - Product page
+    - Reviews
+    - Profile page

+- Additionally, Features implemented and features planned to be implemented can be found in [Features](#features) section.

 ## Structure Plane
-- How the information is logically grouped together
+- The database structure was designed ahead of time and in described more in detail in [Information Architecture](#information-architecture) section.

 ## Skeleton Plane
-- Higher and lower priorities in a site, how the user will navihate towards those

 - ### Wireframes
     - <details>